-Apply for flag certificate for recreational craft Unfortunately this specification of service has not yet been completely translated.
+Apply for flag certificate for pleasure craft Unfortunately this specification of service has not yet been completely translated.

-If you own a seagoing vessel or a seaworthy sports boat with a hull length of up to 15 metres each and wish or are required to fly the German flag on board, you can apply for a flag certificate.
+If you own a seagoing vessel or a seaworthy sport boat with a hull length of up to 15 meters each and want or need to fly the German flag on board, you can apply for a flag certificate.

-A flag certificate serves as proof of entitlement to fly the German flag on a seagoing vessel or a seaworthy recreational craft.
+A flag certificate serves as proof of authorization to fly the German flags on a seagoing vessel or a seaworthy recreational craft.

-You can apply for the flag certificate for a recreational craft with a hull length of less than 15 metres, among other things.
-It is issued to natural persons, associations of persons or legal entities.
+Among other things, you can apply for the flag certificate for a recreational craft with a hull length of less than 15 meters.
+It is issued to natural persons, partnerships or legal entities.
 You must have a residence or registered office in Germany and either be a German citizen or a citizen of the European Union (EU).

 - Identity card or passport (copy)

 - Confirmation of full payment (copy of corresponding receipts)

 - Proof of technical data (prospectus, construction drawing, boat letter)

 - photos of the boat

 - if necessary, copy of the first page of the radio authorization certificate